Museum of Natural Sciences: History

 In 1860, during the construction of new fortifications around Antwerp, several fossils were found, mainly of whales, and they were acquired by the museum.
 The museum also obtained the skeletons of a bowhead whale (Balaena mysticetus) and a young blue whale (Balaenoptera musculus), which are still on display today.
-The same year, the skeleton of a mammoth was unearthed near Lier, in Antwerp, Belgium, and due to the prompt action of the archaeologist François-Joseph Scohy, it was preserved and brought to the museum, where it has been exhibited since 1869.
+The same year, the skeleton of a mammoth was unearthed near Lier, Belgium, and due to the prompt action of the archaeologist François-Joseph Scohy, it was preserved and brought to the museum, where it has been exhibited since 1869.
 At that time, the only other skeleton of a mammoth on display was in the museum of Saint Petersburg in Russia.

-In 1878, the largest find of Iguanodon fossils to date occurred in a coal mine at Bernissart, in Hainaut, Belgium.
+In 1878, the largest find of Iguanodon fossils to date occurred in a coal mine in Bernissart, Belgium.
 At least 38 Iguanodon (Iguanodon bernissartensis) skeletons were uncovered, at a depth of 322 m, of which 30 were brought back to the museum and put on display.
-They were mounted by Louis Dollo and set the standard that was followed for over a century.
+They were mounted by the palaeontologist Louis Dollo and set the standard that was followed for over a century.
 Found alongside the Iguanodon skeletons were the remains of plants, fish, and other reptiles, including the crocodyliform Bernissartia.

-Between 1889 and 1891, the museum moved from its original home at the Palace of Charles of Lorraine into a former convent located on the heights of the park.
-The building quickly became too narrow and the director of the time, Edward Dupont, entrusted the architect Charles-Emile Janlet the construction of a new southern wing.
-Work began in 1898 and ended in October 1905.
+Between 1889 and 1891, the museum moved from its original home at the Palace of Charles of Lorraine into a former convent located on the heights of Leopold Park.
+The building quickly became too small, so the director of the time, Edward Dupont, commissioned the architect Charles-Emile Janlet to design a new south wing.
+Work began in 1898 and was completed in October 1905.
 The new rooms were specially designed to accommodate the new collections.

-In 1950, several modern buildings were added to house new exhibition and storage rooms, as well as premises for the Royal Belgian Institute of Natural Sciences, the research centre of which the museum is now part.
+In 1950, several modern buildings designed by the architect Lucien De Vestel were added to house new exhibition and storage rooms, as well as premises for the Royal Belgian Institute of Natural Sciences (Institut royal des sciences naturelles de Belgique or IRSNB, Koninklijk Belgisch Instituut voor Natuurwetenschappen or KBIN), the research centre of which the museum is now part.

-Since 2007, the completely renovated and enlarged Dinosaur Hall (the Janlet wing) of 4580 m2 has been the largest dinosaur hall in the world.
+Between 2003 and 2009, the museum underwent an extensive renovation and modernisation programme.
+The large exhibition hall was restored to its original state while taking into account the museum's contemporary needs.
+Accessibility from the main entrance to the large exhibition hall was improved, connection between the Cloister wing and the Janlet wing was restored, and the monumental staircase was rebuilt.
+A new "circulation tower" was also added to enhance internal movement throughout the complex.
+The fully renovated and enlarged Dinosaur Hall reopened to the public in 2007.
+In 2020, the two upper floors of the Cloister wing, which now houses the Living Planet permanent gallery, were also renovated.
+Concurrently, a new stairwell and lift were installed between the Janlet wing and the Gallery of Humankind to facilitate access for persons with reduced mobility.

+In 2022, as part of Greenpeace's 50th anniversary celebrations, a mural by the Spanish artist Rocío Álvarez, celebrating the biodiversity of our planet, was unveiled on the walls surrounding the museum.